Growing tomatoes in pots are very popular with home gardeners. People love to have some fresh juicy tomatoes in their daily meals.

-A 15-gallon container with 18 to 20-inches height and 14-inches diameter will be perfect for cherry tomatoes.
+A 15-gallon container with 18 to 20-inches height and 14-inch diameter will be perfect for cherry tomatoes.

 Container holes for proper drainage system:

 Make sure you have sufficient holes at the bottom of each container.
-This act helps your potting soil moisten but wet free which is very essential for tomato plants.
-Water soaking in container encourages many diseases.
+This act helps your potting soil moisten but wet-free, which is very essential for tomato plants.
+Water soaking in containers encourages many diseases.